A Relative Invasion – a fateful rivalry

 A trilogy.
 Set in 1937-1950, a fateful rivalry between two South London boys mirrors the emotions which led to the second world war: envy, desire for new territory, lust for power.

-Written for adults but suitable for older children.
+Written for adults but suitable for teens.
 Teachers, parents can use Books 1 and 2 to enrich Year 6 and Year 9 curriculum work on WWII and evacuation.
-Teachers might also use them for PSE because of the issues in the narrative: bullying, resilience and for older children, Book 3
+Teachers might also use them for PSE because of the issues in the narrative: bullying, honesty, resilience and for older teens, Book 3 highlights long-term outcomes

 The first draft of this work was runner up in the Yeovil Prize (novels) 2011.
 It also reached the editor’s desk of Harper Collins’ writers’ site, Authonomy and therefore won a full review.
 Extract: “…a powerful and compelling narrative with strong and relatable characters, and offers an evocative portrayal of England’s war-time home front.
 Billy is immediately sympathetic and Minett perfectly captures a child’s viewpoint, adding a gentle and honest humour to the story.
 The mounting tensions between Billy and Kenneth parallel the rising agitation in Europe …”